 Some of the Craft beer giants

-Samuel Adams, Sierra Nevada, Fat Tire, 90 minute IPA, Anchor steam and no many others to mention (a good article about them here) all share many of the same values.
+Samuel Adams, Sierra Nevada, Fat Tire (Stealing Share worked on the New Belgium beer brand), 90-minute IPA, Anchor Steam, and not many others to mention (a good article about them here) all share many of the same values.

-They compete for the same shelf space and grow market share with the launch of flanker brands and styles.
+They compete for the same shelf space and grow market share by launching flanker brands and styles.

 Craft, Is it all about distribution?

 They are relying on distribution and the appeal of their packaging and name to gain acceptance.
 (There is, for example, a beer called Moose Drool.
 And it’s not bad.)

 We have done research and brand projects for clients in the beer industry, including some of the top craft beers.